kelseyhightower/google-cloud-functions-go/README.md

 # Google Cloud Functions Go

 This project contains a collection of tutorials and hacks for using Go with [Google Cloud Functions](https://cloud.google.com/functions).

+## How it Works

+Google Cloud Functions only supports node.js so shims must be used to wrap calls to Go code.
+The `cloud-functions-go-shim` binary bridges node.js and Go functions.
+Each Go function to be executed must be exported from a [Go plugin](https://golang.org/pkg/plugin/).

+> The use of Go plugins limit the runtime environment to Linux.

 ## Usage